ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`accumulate`
-      - Adds up the values in a given field
+      - Adds up the values per field in a :class:`Fieldset`

     * - :func:`average`
-      - Averages the values in a given field
+      - Computes the average per field in a :class:`Fieldset`

     * - :func:`average_ew`
       - Returns the zonal averages as a list (or list of lists) of numbers.